Allegheny Athletic Association: Path to professional football

 Up until now, there was no proof of professional athletes being used in western Pennsylvania sports.
-However, there were some questions as to why the Fiscus brother were willing to travel over 30 miles to play for Allegheny when they had a perfectly good team in Greensburg.
+There were some questions as to why the Fiscus brothers were willing to travel over 30 miles to play for Allegheny when they had a perfectly good team in Greensburg.
 Or why Doc Proctor, Grant Dibert, and a couple of other Pittsburgh players performed for Allegheny, while the Pittsburgh club was outraged over Allegheny's refusal to schedule a game with them.
 However, these examples could be ascribed to enthusiasm by the players and persuasiveness by the team managers.

 The 1892 season would showcase the first two games of the Pittsburgh-Allegheny rivalry.
 On October 8, Allegheny played its only warm-up game against the Indiana Normal School at Exposition Park.
 Norman McClintock would score four touchdowns in a 20–6 Allegheny win.
 New changes to the team included tackle, W.W.
 Blunt, who was listed as team captain, while guard Billy Kountz replaced Thompson as the team's manager.
 The reason that Allegheny played in only one exhibition game was so that the team could effectively hide its strengths and weaknesses from Pittsburgh's scouts.
 The game between was scheduled for October 21, Columbus Day, to be played at Pittsburgh's field.

 Animosity between the two clubs remained high.
 The latest incident involved quarterback A.S.
 Valentine, who jumped to the Pittsburgh team at the beginning of the 1892 season and played in their first two games.
 However, without warning, he suddenly jumped back to Allegheny.
-Some accused Allegheny of enticing him back, while others, charged he had all along been a spy for Allegheny all along.
+Some accused Allegheny of enticing him back, while others charged he had all along been a spy for Allegheny all along.
 Gamblers and odds-makers listed the Pittsburgh team as slight favorites because the game would be played on their home field and because they had more experience working together.

 Shortly before the game, the Pittsburgh A.C. was in need of a replacement at center, due to their regular player being injured.
-Pittsburgh captain Charley Aull, reportedly told the officials from both teams that he had just run into an old friend named "Stayer", who agreed to play in the game at center.
+Pittsburgh captain Charley Aull reportedly told the officials from both teams that he had just run into an old friend named "Stayer", who agreed to play in the game at center.
 Both teams agreed to let "Stayer" play.
 The hard-fought game between the two clubs ended in a 6–6 tie, with L. F. Kirchner (for Pittsburgh) and Doc Proctor scoring the game's only scores.
 As a result of the contest, the two clubs divided $1,200 in gate receipts and each processed about 100 new members in the following two months.